Types of Commercial Permits

 - Each application is assigned to a Project Manager.
 The Project Manager is responsible for tracking the permit through the process.

 - If additional information is required an e-mail will be sent with an Additional Information Issues Matrix (excel file) requesting more information.
-Information can be resubmitted in person or through our online portal (recommended).
-See our E-Track page to learn more about our online process.
+Information can be resubmitted in person or through our online portal.

-- Once permit is approved, a Permit Technician will contact you via e-mail with instructions on next steps.
-Final payment, current City of Redmond business license information (if applicable), and contractor information (if applicable) is required to pick up the permit.
+- Once permit is approved, a Permit Technician will contact you via e-mail with instructions on next steps including final payment.

 A copy of the permit card and set of plans are required to be on site at all times.
-You can download your permit record and plans via our ePermitting Service (REPS).
+You can download your permit record and plans via our Redmond ePermitting Service (REPS).

 Inspections need to be requested throughout the entire process and before covering up any work that has been done.
 Skipping inspections could lead to a delay in your project.